You have turned a TV News Report into a Radio News Report

 News stories are all about how people are affected.
-In your sports story, you might spend some time focusing on one or more individuals, or on how the team morale is doing, or how the supporters are feeling.
+In your sports story, you might spend some time focusing on one or more individuals, or the state of team morale, or how the supporters are feeling.

 - Have an Angle

 Most stories can be presented using a particular angle or ‘slant’.
 This is a standard technique and it can help make the purpose of the story clear and give it focus.